The Research Computing Center continues a legacy of over 30 years of high-performance computing at Florida State University.

 2013 - Research Computing Center

 The RCC remains committed to supporting scientific research at FSU.
-In the past decade, the need for computational research facilites has skyrocketed all scientific domains.
+In the past decade, the need for computational research facilities has skyrocketed all scientific domains.
 The RCC has expanded to support many departments at FSU, including biology, medicine, meteorology, engineering, business, and many others.